dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 3/README.md

 # Tagging NSX-T Objects for K8S
 [Back to Table of Contents](#Table-Of-Contents)

 A few objects in NSX-T need to be tagged for integration with K8S.
-The reason for this will be explained in the next chapter.
+The reason for this will be explained in Part 4.

 Following objects will be tagged with "k8s-cluster1" and with scope of "ncp/cluster" (and also "ncp/node_name" for K8S Nodes)